Image Copyright : pratyaksa @123RF

 Why business intelligence?

-You have not only to ask the question what is business intelligence but why business intelligence?
+You have not only to ask the question what is it and why we need it?

 Businesses or organisations are constantly faced with changing circumstances and challenges.
 Nothing remains static for long.